Jake-Nelson/JB_Profile_Bootstrap/README.md

-Forked from https://github.com/StartBootstrap/startbootstrap-business-casual for learning GIT and bootstrap framework
+Forked from https://github.com/StartBootstrap/startbootstrap-business-casual for GIT and bootstrap basics